 For the Spicy Bean Balls

-- 4 tsp ground linseed mixed with 3 teaspoons of water
+- 4 teaspoon ground linseed/flaxseed (mixed with 3 teaspoons of water)

 - Salt & Pepper to taste